kesh-lang/kesh/examples.md

 #### Collections

-Collections are similar to Lua's tables, able to represent both linear values (an array) and key-value fields (an object).
+Similar to Lua's tables, collections are able to represent both linear values (array) and key-value fields (object).

 Arrays are 0-indexed by default.